Sydney Grammar School: Today

 Sydney Grammar is a private school.
-Each year up to 26 full scholarships are offered to boys who show academic promise and who perform well in the scholarship examination.
-It is also regarded for its strong academic results: for example, in national government testing ('NAPLAN' testing), it is the best performing private school nationwide, and a top performer in the New South Wales Higher School Certificate where the median ATAR ('Australian Tertiary Admissions Ranking') of the school's students is around 95.
+Each year up to 26 full scholarships are offered to students who show academic promise and who perform well in the scholarship examination.
+It is also regarded for its academic results: for example, in national government testing ('NAPLAN' testing), it is one of the best performing private school nationwide, and a high performer in the New South Wales Higher School Certificate with over 50% of graduates receiving a 95 ATAR ('Australian Tertiary Admissions Ranking') or higher between 2009 and 2023.

-Tuition is A$36,615 per year (for Forms I – VI, non-boarding) which is payable in three instalments of $12,205 at the beginning of Terms I, II and III.

-Sydney Grammar is located near the Sydney central business district.
-The campus is compact and consists of multi-storey buildings (of up to eight floors) in a concrete landscape setting.
-Sydney Grammar is situated on the eastern side of Sydney's Hyde Park, next to the Australian Museum, and extends from College Street to Yurong Street.
+Sydney Grammar is near the Sydney central business district.
+The campus consists of multi-storey buildings (of up to eight floors) in a concrete landscape setting.
+The school is on the eastern side of Hyde Park, Sydney, next to the Australian Museum, and extends from College Street to Yurong Street.
 The designs of the school's buildings illustrate many different architectural eras: "Big School" (dating from the early 19th century colonial era), the Blacket buildings (annexed onto either side of "Big School" and completed in the 1850s), the original Science building (1891), the Science laboratory block (1960s), the Palladium building (an example of 1970s Modernist architecture), the Stanley Street building and Alastair Mackerras Theatre (1980s), and the A. B. 'Banjo' Paterson Library (1990s).